guptuv/Courses/README.md

 # Courses
-All COurses material which i may have used in First or second years are updated here
+All Courses material which i may have used in First or second years are updated here